It’s no secret: hiring healthcare talent has become particularly difficult over the last few years.

 So solving the hiring issue at your agency has more urgency than ever.
-But what if you’ve already tried everything to attract healthcare professionals?
+But what if you’ve already tried everything to attract healthcare talent?
 Reaching more candidates and increasing applicant flow might require connecting with folks who have not worked in the healthcare space before.

 Change role requirements and advertise it